kamora/PHPCodeGuide/PHPStyleGuide.md

 print_welcome_message();
 </pre>

-&#8627; Incorrect because `namespace SomeNamespace;` is not followed by a blank line.
+&#8627; Incorrect because `namespace SomeNamespace` is not followed by a blank line.

 #### &#10004; Correct